jmagnuson/coredns-redis/README.md

 *redis* enables reading zone data from redis database. this plugin should be located right next to *etcd* in *plugins.cfg*

+...
+secondary:secondary
+etcd:etcd
+redis:github.com/rverst/coredns-redis/plugin
+loop:loop
+forward:forward
+grpc:grpc
+...

+## Changes
+This fork enables dynamically loading of zone from redis as soon as zone is created instead of reloading of zones every 10 minutes.
+If there are no changes, then zones will reloaded every 10 minutes.
+There should be a way to notify redis plugin to reload zones, but right now this is the best way to deal with this.

 ## syntax

 ~~~